Lumavate-Team/documentation/docs/6-CLI.rst

      $ pip3 install luma

+.. _Installation Source:

-From source
+From Source
 ^^^^^^^^^^^

-Installing the CLI as a non-admin:
+Installing the CLI as a Non-admin:

  #.
 Clone this repo.
  #.
 CD into the CLI dir